-- (a) The systematic error for each test run must be within the acceptance tolerances for the test load as specified in Table N.1.5.(Amended 2004) - (b) The standard deviation of the results shall not exceed one-ninth (1/9) of the Maximum Allowable Variation (MAV) for specific package weights (3 standard deviations cannot exceed one-third (1/3) of the MAV value) as required in the latest maintenance tolerances are being applied to the device under test.
+- (a) The systematic error for each test run must be within the acceptance tolerances specified in Table T.3.
+Class III Tolerance in Divisions (e) for the test loads specified in Table N.1.5.
+(Amended 2004) - (b) The standard deviation of the results shall not exceed one-ninth (1/9) of the Maximum Allowable Variation (MAV) for specific package weights (which means that 3 standard deviations cannot exceed one-third (1/3) of the MAV value) as required in the latest edition of NIST Handbook 133.
+This value does not change regardless of whether acceptance or maintenance tolerances are being applied to the device under test.
 (Amended 2004) - (i) For U.S. Department of Agriculture (USDA) inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food Safety and Inspection Service, use Handbook 133 Table 2-9, U.S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages, or - (ii) for all other packages with a labeled net quantity in terms of weight use Handbook 133 Table 2-5, Maximum Allowable Variations for Packages Labeled by Weight. - (iii) For all packages with a labeled net quantity in terms of liquid or dry volume use Handbook 133 Table 2-6, Maximum Allowable Variations for Packages Labeled by Liquid or Dry Volume.